code42/code42cli/docs/userguides/users.md

 ### Get CSV Template

-The following command will generate a csv template to either create, update, or remove multiple trusted activities at once.
+The following command will generate a CSV template to either update users' data, or move users between organizations.
 The csv file will be saved to the current working directory.
 ```bash
 code42 trusted-activities bulk generate-template [update|move]
 ```